Oil of Oregano 2

 Oil of oregano should not be used as a treatment for H1N1.

 The typical adult dose of oil of oregano is 100 milligrams three times daily.
 Look for a product containing 55 to 65 percent carvacrol.
 It is important to remember that scientific studies do not show oregano oil to be useful against viral illnesses and there is limited support for its antibacterial and antifungal action.
 Treatment for H1N1 should be done under the care of a medical doctor.
 He will likely recommend rest, liquids and over-the-counter pain relievers like ibuprofen.
-He may prescribe antiviral or anti-inflammatory drugs, although these drugs are not necessary for everyone. most-common-oil-of-oregano-side-effects
+He may prescribe antiviral or anti-inflammatory drugs, although these drugs are not necessary for everyone.

+* 4 - 6 drops (about 50 mg. of 100% pure Oil of Oregano, diluted with a carrier oil such as olive oil.
+A safe blend is 1 part oregano oil to 3 parts olive oil).
 Some stronger mixtures may cause an upset stomach, so start slowly and gauge your response.
 You should read the label to see what the ratio of oil is.
 Most reputable companies will list the ratio on the ingredient label, or it might be posted on their website.
+If your Oil of Oregano is already mixed with a carrier oil, you won't need to dilute it further unless you want to use a more diluted formula.

 * Suggested frequency is 3 - 6 time per day, depending on the severity of the infection.
 I've taken it up to 10 times a day to help fight off a nasty case of bronchitis.